 2019 was known for a lot of disappointments, from the Mueller Report to Days of Our Lives firing its cast en masse, but in San Francisco, a lot of beloved places closed.

 There are stirrings of hope, such as how The Punch Line got saved to the return of Blowfish Sushi in the Mission to the predicted resurrections of North Beach Italian classic Tosca and Chinatown legend Empress of China (which closed in 2014 and which the Hakkasan team will reopen as Empress of Boon next year).
 Bernal Heights’ wonderful butcher Avedano’s Holly Park Market also managed to survive owing to an anonymous rent-paying savior.
-And The Elbo Room may hace closed on Jan.
-1, but reopened as The Valencia Room, which continues its tradition of hosting Litquake and other events.

 But closures were plenty — no more so than in the Castro, where mid-range mainstay Chow threw in the towel, succeeded by the sordid and short-lived Cook Shoppe.
 Although Fable temporarily closed and reopened after a two-month seismic retrofit, many people seemed to assume it was gone forever just because that’s the way of things in that neighborhood.
 Oakland lost Plum Cocktail Bar and Specialty Foods, the East Bay’s longest-running African market.
 And The 3300 Club, a fantastic dive on 29th and Mission that closed after a 2016 fire, announced that it was never coming back.